 - Turn off STP on the incoming ports of the switches directly connected to the adapters in the team, or configure ports for PortFast.

 - Only 802.3ad DYNAMIC mode allows failover between teams.

 Diagram of Switch Fault Tolerance (SFT) Team with Spanning Tree Protocol

-Offers increased network bandwidth by allowing transmission over 2-8 ports to multiple destination addresses, and also incorporates Adapter Fault Tolerance.
-Only the primary receives incoming traffic.
-Only the primary transmits broadcasts/multicasts and non-routed protocols.
+Offers increased network bandwidth by allowing transmission over 2-8 ports to multiple destination addresses, and incorporates Adapter Fault Tolerance.
+Only the primary adapter receives incoming traffic.
+Broadcasts/multicasts and non-routed protocols are only transmitted via the primary adapter in the team.
 The ANS software load balances transmissions, based on Destination Address, and can be used with any switch.
 Simultaneous transmission only occurs at multiple addresses.
 This mode can be connected to any switch.

 - Receive Load Balancing (RLB)